roundedrectangle/discordchat-py/README.md

 # discordchat-py

 Discontinued because I found discord.py-self.
 For logging in via email & password, just run JavaScript on logging in page.
-For SailfishOS, see this example: https://github.com/poetaster/harbour-wvex/ .

 Not working yet